thumbnail image

 Mission

-To support and present innovative performing arts, cinema, visual art, and humanities that honor the cultural roots and diverse talent emergent from the African diaspora, while promoting social justice and economic development in the Nubian Square neighborhood of Boston.
+To support and present innovative performing arts, cinema, visual art, and humanities that honor the cultural roots and diverse talent emergent from the African diaspora while promoting social justice and economic development in the Nubian Square neighborhood of Boston.

 Vision